Case for Low-Volatility Equity

 The frequent over-pricing of implied volatility relative to realized volatility represents a risk premium that creates the potential for option-writing strategies to enhance risk-adjusted return relative to broad equity market indexes.
 Our strategic use of index options can convert this implied equity market volatility into cash flow while maintaining equity market correlation.
 This consistent risk profile has the potential for less downside exposure and smaller short-term fluctuations than the underlying equity index.
 These characteristics may be useful to investors seeking new solutions to the ever-more challenging investment objective of adding short-term consistency to the pursuit of long-term portfolio returns.

 1VIX® data available as of January 1, 1990.
-Past performance is no guarantee of future results.
+Past performance does not guarantee future results.